Discover Austin: Blue Bell - Episode 38

 Other Discover Austin topics mentioned in this episode: Bluebonnets

 Blue Bell has long been a part of life in Texas.
 When I decided to share the Little Creamery with you, I knew right away I had to invite Johanna Fatheree to come along and give us the tour.
 Johanna has lived in Brenham her whole life and I know her because she is the broker owner of RE/MAX Advantage.
-So Johanna, tell us a bit about what we are going to see today.

 Over 200,000 people visit the Little Creamery each year and the visitor’s center is the first stop.
 It provides a nice overview of Blue Bell and the ice cream that they sell.
 They opened in 1907 as the Brenham Creamery Company and sold butter.
 Ice cream was added in 1911.
 In 1930, the name changed to Blue Bell (which is a native Texas flower but not to be confused with another popular Texas flower, the Blue Bonnet which was featured in episode 8).
 By 1958, butter production was eliminated to focus only on ice cream.